SEO Pruning: Why you can’t afford to ignore old content

 How do you evaluate the helpfulness of your content?

-If the page is for informational queries — users looking for definitions and answers to high-level questions — make sure you’re addressing that intent as clearly and concisely as possible.
-If the page is for mid- to lower-funnel queries, check to see if you’re demonstrating your authority with proprietary data, case studies or hypotheticals — anything that helps readers make a decision while distinguishing your page.
+If the page targets informational queries — users looking for definitions or high-level answers — make sure you’re addressing that intent clearly and concisely.
+If the page targets mid- to lower-funnel queries, demonstrate authority through proprietary insights, data, examples or clear decision-making guidance.
+Content should not only answer the question, but add perspective that competitors can’t easily replicate.

 How do you evaluate the relevance of your content?